trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.1.3: Special mounts summoned more often, added option to turn off warnings in chat.
 - v 1.1.2: Updated for Patch 9.1.5.
 - v 1.1.1: Added /zm do command to perform special action (only works on the ground), fixed interface options bug.
 - v 1.1.0: Fix for riding now available in The Maw for all mounts.
 Added options to hide mount info in chat and to use favorites only.
 Set using Game Menu > Interface > AddOns > ZoneMount.